ibm-cloud-docs/EventStreams/messagehub108.md

 {: #replication }

 {{site.data.keyword.messagehub}} is configured to provide strong availability and durability.
-The following configurations are set for all topics and cannot be changed: replication.factor = 3 min.insync.replicas = 2
+The following configuration settings apply to all topics and cannot be changed:
+* replication.factor = 3
+* min.insync.replicas = 2

 ## How does {{site.data.keyword.messagehub}}'s billing work?
 {: #billing }